andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 ```

 Now we're saying that the "foo, bar, and baz" functions must take 1 parameter
+of type string when they're functions or in the case that the implementation is
-of type string.
+a field; it must be of type string.

+If we want to specifically say that we want functions and not fields, We can
-We can also specify the return type as well:
+also specify the return type function as values:

 ```
 fooer = interface {